aahadi/aahadi/README.md

 Please, see my academic CV which is available for download as a word document.

 <h3> My Teaching Statement</h3>
-I have the experience of teaching more 5,000 students at University of technology Sydney.
-Majority of the subjects that I teached at UTS are offered by school of computer science FKA school of software.
-The primary subjects of my interests are programming fundamentals, and database fundamentals, from which the main data for my PhD was collected.
+I have experience teaching more than 5,000 students at the University of Technology in Sydney.
+Most of the subjects that I taught at UTS are offered by the computer science school, formally known as the Software School.
+The primary subjects of my interests are programming fundamentals and database fundamentals, from which the main data for my PhD were collected.

 <br><br>